Anna Nicole Smith: Court cases and bankruptcy

-In October 1994, Smith initiated a $5 million lawsuit against the New York magazine, claiming that she did not authorize the use of her photo on the cover of its magazine titled "White Trash Nation" and that the article damaged her reputation.
+In October 1994, Smith filed a $5 million lawsuit against New York magazine, claiming that she did not authorize the use of her photo on the cover of its issue titled "White Trash Nation" and that the article damaged her reputation.
 The lawsuit was settled.

-Even though Smith was not in Marshall's will, she claimed that in return for marriage, Marshall verbally promised her half of his estate, which primarily consisted of a 16% interest in Koch, Inc., then worth $1.6 billion.
-Smith's stepson E. Pierce Marshall disputed the claim.
-Smith temporarily joined forces with J. Howard's other son, J. Howard Marshall III, who was disowned after attempting to take control of Koch.
-Howard III also claimed that his father had verbally promised him a portion of the estate; like Smith, Howard III was also left out of his father's will.
+Smith was not named in Marshall's will.
+She claimed that in return for marriage, Marshall promised her half of his estate.
+The estate primarily consisted of a 16% interest in Koch, Inc., worth $1.6 billion.
+Smith's stepson, E. Pierce Marshall, challenged her claim.
+She temporarily joined forces with J. Howard's other son, J. Howard Marshall III, who had been disowned after attempting to take control of Koch.
+Howard III claimed that his father had promised him a portion of the estate; like Smith, he was also left out of his father's will.

 In 1996, Smith filed for bankruptcy in California as a result of an $850,000 default judgment against her for the sexual harassment of a nanny who cared for her son.
-Since any money potentially due to her from the Marshall estate was part of her potential assets, the bankruptcy court involved itself in the matter.
+Because any money she could potentially receive from the Marshall estate was considered part of her potential assets, the bankruptcy court became involved in the matter.

 In September 2000, a Los Angeles bankruptcy judge awarded Smith $449,754,134.00, the amount that Marshall's interest in Koch appreciated during their marriage.
-However, in July 2001, Houston judge Mike Wood affirmed the jury's findings in the probate case by ruling that Smith was entitled to nothing.
-The judge ordered Smith to pay over $1 million to cover the legal costs and expenses of E. Pierce Marshall.
+In July 2001, Houston judge Mike Wood affirmed the jury's findings in the probate case by ruling that Smith was entitled to nothing.
+He ordered her to pay over $1 million to cover the legal costs and expenses of E. Pierce Marshall.
 The conflict between the Texas probate court and California bankruptcy court judgments forced the matter into federal court.